4 min read

 There’s much to be learned in the journey to improve CX and understanding common challenges is a good starting point.
 With the majority of shopping experiences increasingly beginning online, technology is becoming a key enabler to improve CX.
-This article looks at 5 common CX challenges and how to leverage AI technology to deliver consistently great CX that generates a ROI.
+This article looks at 5 common customer experience challenges and how to leverage AI technology to deliver consistently great CX that generates a ROI.

 Defining what a good customer experience looks like depends on multiple factors; who the customer is, what their current and future needs are, what their personal values are, what type of device they use, and more.
 For many brands the challenge comes from accepting that CX does not have a simple definition and there is no one-size-fits-all answer.
 The definition is also continually evolving as consumer preferences and trends change over time.
 This means the value of historical data is limited.
 The resulting conclusion is that the best way to understand what’s important to consumers is to learn from their online behavior in real time.
 This means understanding what’s causing frustration and what’s progressing them further along the customer journey.
 Finding good CX requires an agile mindset that embraces experimentation and leverages technology that keeps pace with change.